Endowment & Capital Projects

 Capital gifts, generally to the physical plant or endowment, provide us with the opportunity to look to our future and secure the funding required to nurture programs, sustain people, and steward the campus over the long term.
 These strategic gifts differ from Annual Fund support, which provides a much-needed critical supplement to each year’s operating budget, and thus enriches our current programming.

-We have much to celebrate as a result of great accomplishments facilitated by endowment and capital giving since July 1, 2009.
-These achievements include:
+We have much to celebrate as a result of great accomplishments facilitated by endowment and capital giving.
+Recent achievements include:

 - Construction of two new residential houses, St. Brigid’s for girls and St. Martin’s for boys

 - Establishment (through both acquisition and construction) of 13 new faculty residences

 - Restoration of the Church of St. Gregory the Great

 - $5.5 million in endowed scholarship funding

 - More than $2.6 million to endow specific academic programming

 - Accommodate an increase in the boarding/day mix to >70%/30%